ozencb/ascii-engine/README.md

 # ASCII Engine

 An ASCII-based renderer for creating animations directly in the browser.
-ASCII Engine allows for dynamic, grid-based animations displayed as text, providing a unique, retro feel.
+ASCII Engine allows for dynamic, grid-based animations displayed as text.
 This package is still under development.

 The library utilizes DOM to render characters on the screen.